 Dendrobium nobile soil and planting

 Like many other orchids, Dendrobiums are epiphytes.
-This means they naturally grow on rocks and trees in a non-parasitic way and won’t appreciate being planted in regular potting soil.
+This means they naturally grow on rocks and trees in a non-parasitic way.
+They won’t appreciate being planted in regular potting soil.
 Instead, go for a very light mixture that allows any excess water to quickly drain while still retaining some moisture.
 A regular high quality orchid mix should work just fine.

 Watering Dendrobium nobile